This workshop aims to introduce how to make a Java application fully observable with:

 With Spring Boot, there are a couple of approaches to incorporate distributed tracing into your application:

-The Grafana Alloy collector will be used once again, tasked with receiving traces and forwarding them to the Tempo backend.
+The OpenTelemetry Collector will be used once again, tasked with receiving traces and forwarding them to the Tempo backend.

 Lastly, we will use Grafana to examine and interpret these traces, allowing us to better understand and optimize our application's performance.